Are your customers happy?

 The difficult part of this gap is that every single customer will have different past experiences, leading to different current expectations.
 These expectations include everything from the amount of education and support they expect to the quality and warranty behind your products.

-To solve such a problem, businesses must have a fluid, ongoing program in place.
+To solve such a problem, businesses must have a fluid, ongoing voice of the customer program in place.

 In short, this would involve regular surveying, polling and one-to-one chatting with existing and former customers.
 The latter should be included where you can, though this sometimes proves to be very difficult due to the time required.